eversonfilipe/ats-llmo-friendly-readme-eversonfilipe-github-productops/README.md

 ### 👨‍💻 About Me

-We live in an era of data abundance, but a scarcity of insights.
-My mission is to close that gap.
-I am a Data Product Operations Specialist focused on one central goal: transforming raw information into scalable Decision Intelligence.

-I don’t just manage data; I operationalize it.
-Positioned at the critical intersection between Technology (SQL, API, ETL) and Business Strategy, I act as the essential “translator” ensuring engineering efforts are perfectly aligned with organizational goals.
-My approach goes beyond traditional Business Intelligence—which tells you what happened—to deliver true Decision Intelligence, empowering leaders to know what to do next.
+Systems Analyst and Technical Implementation Specialist focused on Software Lifecycle and SaaS process automation.
+I operate at the intersection of business requirements and software execution, configuring high-scalability solutions for Tier-1 infrastructure concessionaires such as Ecovias and Arteris.
+My technical foundation is built on a Computer Science degree and strategic global leadership through the Aspire Leaders Program.

+In just 4 months, I delivered 171 critical technical tasks, representing 32.11% of the team's total output.
+I utilize Python, Django Admin, and JSONLogic to configure operational units with 100% data integrity and logical validation.
+Beyond technical execution, I designed reusable Model Units that standardized setup and optimized backend scripts, resulting in real efficiency gains and operational agility.

+My approach combines the rigor of Technical Troubleshooting and advanced SQL with Lean Thinking and Scrum agility.
+I structure workflows within the Atlassian ecosystem (Jira/Confluence) and ClickUp to ensure total traceability and high-quality technical documentation.
+I have a proven track record of leading technical onboarding for cohorts like GROWUP and SOFTEX, accelerating the integration of new talent into production.

+I'm seeking new challenges to lead Digital Transformation and Cloud-Native Implementation projects.
+I specialize in REST API Integrations (Postman) and AWS EC2 environments, focused on delivering quantifiable results and technical excellence.

 #### My Value Proposition:
-- Strategic Alignment: I decode complex business requirements into actionable Agile User Stories for technical teams, ensuring full alignment across stakeholders.
-- Operational Excellence: I build data products that are governed, secure, and scalable, reducing technical debt and accelerating the time-to-insight.
-- Global Leadership: As a Fellow of the Aspire Leaders Program (ALP ’25), founded by faculty from Harvard Business School, i bring an empathetic, globally minded leadership style to cross-functional teams.

-I thrive in complex environments where I can leverage SQL and API Integration to build the infrastructure, while using Product Strategy to design the value flow.
+- I thrive in complex environments where I can leverage SQL and API Integration to build the infrastructure, while using Product Strategy to design the value flow.
 If you're looking for a partner to turn data chaos into competitive advantage, let’s connect.

 * 🔭 I’m currently working on **KARTADO | KARTADO ROADS**
-* 🌱 I’m currently learning **DATA ENGINEERING**
+* 🌱 I’m currently learning **SQL WINDOWS FUNCTION**
 * 👯 I’m looking to collaborate on **SOCIAL IMPACT PROJECTS**
 * 💬 Ask me about **SECURE PRODUCT OPERATIONS FOR IMPACT**